 Of all the types of insulation available for a home, a sprayable foam is one of the most effective.

-A combination of chemicals is heated up and sprayed through a high-pressure hose.
-As they pass through the tip of the hose, these chemicals mix and create an insulative substance that absorbs oxygen and expands rapidly.
+A combination of chemicals is heated up and sprayed through a high-pressure hose as they pass through the tip of the tube; these chemicals mix and create an insulative substance that absorbs oxygen and expands rapidly.

 What this means is that this insulation can be sprayed into tight or hard to reach gaps.
 The resultant expansion fills the gap with insulation material, creating a perfect fill.
-An added bonus is that it’s also airtight, allowing fewer contaminants or moisture to enter.
+A bonus is that it’s also airtight, allowing fewer contaminants or moisture to enter.